bbauska/meta-react-basics/README.md

 ## Setup for the tutorial

-In the live code editor below, click **Fork** in the top-right corner to open the editor in a new tab using the website CodeSandbox.
+In the live code editor below, click <b>Fork</b> in the top-right corner to open the editor in a new tab using the website CodeSandbox.
 CodeSandbox lets you write code in your browser and preview how your users will see the app you've created.
 The new tab should display an empty square and